askcarter/spinnaker-k8s-workshop/labs/triggering-deployments-v2.md

 After the image is in GCR, our build should kick off in Spinnaker.
 This may take a few minutes.

-## Rolling Back a Build from the Command Line
+## Rolling Back a Deployment from the Command Line
 Use git to go back a commit, then push the image and bump the tag.
 I workshop have user make two commits (the 2nd of which is bad).
 When the user pushes them, have them follow this process.